 Wolverine World Wide has the shoes to quiet your barking dogs.
 The company makes Hush Puppies casual shoes and slippers, as well as boots, sandals, and related apparel and accessories.
 Its boot lines include Merrell (outdoor), Bates (military), HyTest, and Wolverine (industrial); footwear is made under the Cushe brand and private labels.
-Wolverine also boasts several licenses from Caterpillar ("CAT"), Harley-Davidson, and Patagonia to make branded footwear.
-It sells worldwide through department and specialty stores, independent distributors, Internet retailers, and more than 440 company-owned retail stores in North America and the UK.
+Wolverine also boasts several licenses from Caterpillar ("CAT") and Harley-Davidson, to make branded footwear.
+It sells worldwide through department and specialty stores, independent distributors, Internet retailers, and about 360 company-owned retail stores in the US and Canada.
 Wolverine also maintains more than 60 consumer-direct Internet sites.

 Wolverine's footwear brands are sold in about 200 countries and territories in the US and Canada as well as Latin America, Europe, the Middle East and Africa, and the Asia-Pacific region.
 The US accounted for two-thirds 72% of the company's fiscal 2016 (January year end) sales, followed by Europe, Middle East and Africa (13%), and Canada (5%) while the remainder came from other countries.

 The company’s manufacturing operations are conducted in Michigan and it maintains distribution operations in Louisville, Kentucky; Howard City, Michigan; Cedar Springs, Michigan; Rockford, Michigan; Ontario, Canada; and Brookville, Ohio.

 The company operated 360 retail stores in the US and Canada and 61 consumer-direct websites in fiscal 2016.